 You can’t rely on what other people think, especially when you need the quality of criminal history check NSW employers increasingly require before hiring.
-That’s because people seldom share a criminal record with friends let alone family members, if they can possibly avoid it.
+That’s because people seldom share a criminal record with friends, let alone family members, if they can possibly avoid it.

 And even if they do know about it, they may remain silent because they want to give the person a second chance to rebuild their life anew.
 Moreover, it is an unfortunate fact of life that a large number of petty crimes are never reported, let alone prosecuted in New South Wales.

 However, we also carry them out at the request of future spouses and their parents.
-And of course they are at the core of our character assessment checks.
+And, of course, they are at the core of our character assessment checks.

 Our goals are almost inevitably the same.
 We first confirm the subject’s identity, before making a comprehensive search for any proof they have been involved in a criminal activity.
 For example, they may:

-- Have been directly involved in a crime
+- Have been directly involved in a crime.

-- Had a conviction handed down for it
+- Had a conviction handed down for it.

-- Benefitted from the proceeds of a crime
+- Benefitted from the proceeds of a crime?

-- Assisted the crime by providing indirect support
+- Assisted the crime by providing indirect support.

-Reasons Behind Requests for AusCovert Investigation Inquiries
+The Reasons Behind Requests for AusCovert Investigation Inquiries

 Most NSW clients for criminal history checks use them as input to the subject’s personal character.
 A criminal record for drunken disorderliness at university ought not to hold back the career of a responsible adult.

 However, it could also be a precursor to a lifetime of crime and lack of respect for authority.
 The NSW police provide an effective online service.
-But the facts we mentioned earlier suggest this may be an inadequate judge of character.
+But the facts we mentioned earlier suggest this may be an inadequate judgment of character.